Stage 2 Mesothelioma

-A Stage 2 mesothelioma diagnosis indicates that the cancer has started to spread to surrounding areas.
+Stage 2 mesothelioma indicates the cancer has started to spread to lymph nodes.

-Curative treatment is still a possibility with stage two, usually through a multimodal plan of surgery, chemotherapy, and radiation
+Curative treatment is still possible at this stage, usually through a multimodal plan.

-Approximately one quarter of patients diagnosed at Stage 2 survive for at least 2 years.
+Approximately 25% of patients diagnosed at Stage 2 survive for at least 2 years.